-Fat, tyrannical, vicious, and married six times.
-That is what immediately comes to mind when people think of Henry VIII.
-However, this is not the story you will hear at this exhibition.
+Fat, tyrannical, vicious, and married six times: this is what immediately comes to mind when many people think of Henry VIII.
+However, this is not the story you will hear in this permanent exhibition.

 Explore the story of the young King who, as a vibrant and handsome man, excelled at all he attempted, whether it was charming European ambassadors, flirting on the dance floor or beating rivals on the sports field.